Write an Outcome Statement

 Example: “will be able to identify”

-Learning Statement – Under what condition of learning or what level of learning
+Learning Statement – Under what conditions will learning occur, and what level of understanding, skill, or awareness should be achieved.

 Example: “leadership theory in a professional environment”